Vehruni/fanpage/README.md

 - [x] Use CSS to change the background-image of the div with the class of rightPane.

 #### Wrap
-- [x ] Push your changes!
+- [x] Push your changes!
-- [ x] Save and submit your Fanpage website using the link on the Daily Session Document.
+- [x] Save and submit your Fanpage website using the link on the Daily Session Document.

 ## Day 2
 #### CSS
 - [x] Use flexbox to center your heading.
 - [x] Use flexbox to format your navbar.
 - [x] Use flexbox to format your footer.
-- [ ] Use flexbox to format your gallery page.
+- [x] Use flexbox to format your gallery page.
-- [ ] Use flexbox to format your about page.
+- [x] Use flexbox to format your about page.

 #### Wrap
-- [ ] Push your changes!
+- [x] Push your changes!

 ## Day 3
 #### CSS
-- [ ] Using the box model properties, style your thumbnails on the gallery page.
+- [x] Using the box model properties, style your thumbnails on the gallery page.

 #### Wrap
-- [ ] Push your changes!
+- [x] Push your changes!

 ## Extensions
-- [ ] Use Google Fonts to add a new font to your site.
+- [x] Use Google Fonts to add a new font to your site.
 - [ ] Using the box model properties, style the elements on your navigation bar.
 - [ ] Add a new page to your site.